dutrajardim/fire-information/README.md

 The query used to plot this chart is available in the [Stations Analysis Notebook](https://github.com/dutrajardim/fire-information/blob/main/notebooks/stations_analysis.ipynb).

 To see the repository of the GHCN dataset, you can follow [this link](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/).
-This project extracts the data by file transfer protocol, and makes use of **by year** csv file that is describe in the [README](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/readme-by_year.txt) file in the dataset repository.
+This project extracts the data by file transfer protocol, and makes use of **by year** csv file that is describe in the [README](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/readme-by_year.txt) on the NCEI's repository.

 ### Fire Information for Resource Management System (FIRMS)

 This dataset makes available Near Real-Time (NRT) active fire and thermal anomalies data within 3 hours of satellite observation from the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometer Suite (VIIRS) instruments. \
 The [Firms FAG](https://earthdata.nasa.gov/faq/firms-faq#ed-user-guides) describes the available data and how to download it.
-In this project was created a dag that extract data older then two months (archive data) by requesting a link throughout the [FIRMS form](https://firms.modaps.eosdis.nasa.gov/download/create.php), this link need to be set as an Airflow Variable.
+In this project was created a dag that extract data older then two months (archive data) by requesting a link by the [FIRMS form](https://firms.modaps.eosdis.nasa.gov/download/create.php), this link need to be set as an Airflow Variable.
 Another dag was created to download daily text files for the last two months via HTTPS and depends on a token to access the data.
 This both dags extract old data and is expected to be executed once. \
 The major dag of this project, that is executed daily, also makes use of the token as a requirement of the FIRMS dataset.
 The chart below shows a example of the data extracted from this datasets and the query is available in the [Firms Analysis Notebook](https://github.com/dutrajardim/fire-information/blob/main/notebooks/firms_analysis.ipynb).